 If a profile does not fulfil the criteria ➞ it's excluded from the access scope (or, to put it another way, restricted).

 Accordingly, the profiles displayed in the access scope are those that the holder can view or contact:

 Segment rules are a vital component of an access scope.
 In their absence, the access scope is powerless to decide which profiles to admit and which ones to refuse, which renders it useless.

 Access scopes can be put in place for individuals or entire teams, as will be explained further ahead.
-By default, staff users do not have permission to create access scopes, and it's typically reserved for users with Admin rights.
+By default, staff users do not have permission to create access scopes, and it's normally reserved for users with Admin rights.
 If you're interested in being given permission, please contact us.